How to Update WordPress Automatically and Manually: A Complete Guide

 Using wp-config.php

-If you’re comfortable with a little coding, you can enable automatic updates by tweaking the wp-config.php file.
+If you’re comfortable with a bit of coding, you can enable automatic updates by tweaking the wp-config.php file.
 This method gives you more control over what’s automatically updated (core, plugins, or themes).
 Here’s how to do it:

 define( 'WP_AUTO_UPDATE_CORE', true );